thasup/microservices-ecommerce/README.md

 TTL: 30
 ```

-14. waiting for 5-10 minutes for websie to setup
-15. browsing to your website with `HTTP` protocal
+14. waiting around 5-15 minutes for setting up then browse to your website with `HTTP` protocal
-16. if you want to browse with `HTTPS` this link is for you to follow [How to Set Up an Nginx Ingress with Cert-Manager on DigitalOcean Kubernetes](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nginx-ingress-with-cert-manager-on-digitalocean-kubernetes)
+15. if you want to browse with `HTTPS` this link is for you to follow [How to Set Up an Nginx Ingress with Cert-Manager on DigitalOcean Kubernetes](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nginx-ingress-with-cert-manager-on-digitalocean-kubernetes)

 # Disclaimer

 [(Back to top)](#table-of-contents)

-All images are used for educational purposes in this fictional clothing store ;)
+All images are used for educational purposes in this fictional store 😉